Volunteers for Nature Project

 Education and Voluntary Office.

 Email email@example.com (subject: volunteer programme).

-If you are accepted, you have to pay the amount of Euro 80,00 for 7 days - Euro 100,00 for 9 days, and will be given information and directions to where to go
+If you are accepted, you have to pay the amount of Euro 80,00 for 7 days, and will be given information and directions to where to go.

 The Abruzzo, Lazio and Molise National Park promotes this initiative to offer people of all ages who deeply care about the environment, a unique opportunity to work and live in contact with Nature.

-The volunteers spend a period from 7 to 9 days together with other motivated people in an outpost of the Park, working with Park operators, technicians in their various activities of prevention, control, education, assistance and maintenance.
+The volunteers spend 7 days together with other motivated people in an outpost of the Park, working with Park operators, technicians in their various activities of prevention, control, education, assistance and maintenance.

 To participate they must be over 18 years old and have some previous work experience in a natural environment and be able to live comfortably for a period in a mountain area, quietly and self- sufficiently in conditions that are sometimes difficult.

 This experience can be done throughout the year according to a calendar.

 - The Park Volunteers should be first of all an example of behaviour to visitors, scrupulously respecting the By-Laws of the Park.